 Take a coat even in summer to wear in the morning and in the evening, as the temperature drops rapidly at night.
 A face mask or scarf will help protect against the strong, dry and dusty wind.
 Wear a hat, sunscreen and good walking shoes.
 Shoes with low-cut uppers are not suggested as there is sandy soil.

 Remember to take water because there are no shops in the more remote Danxia areas.

-Giant Buddha Temple is well-preserved.
+Great Buddha Temple is an old temple from the Western Xia Dynasty, over 1,000 years ago .
+It has China's largest indoor reclining Buddha.
 The Great Buddha’s finger alone can accommodate a sleeping person.
 The statue’s ears are 2 meters long and big enough to carry eight people.
 It is made of soil and wood.
 It measures 34.5 meters long and 7.5 meters wide.

 Mati Temple has 500 grottoes with historically and artistically valuable Buddhist fugures.

 Our most popular 4-Day Zhangye Essence Tour can easily be customized to include a day (or more) at the Danxia landform areas.

 China Highlights specializes in customizing tours to your requirements, so that you can see China's highlights, like the Danxia Landforms, in a way that perfectly suits you.